 CT Consultants estimated the potential repairs would cost at least $117,000; Greater Cleveland Consultants estimated at least $134,500.
 Neither estimate includes contingencies, including asbestos or lead-paint abatement.
 We estimate the cost of repairs and needed contingencies and abatement at around $200,000 in 2018.

-The current value of the home is $49,270 according to the Lake County Auditor’s Office.
+Before demolition, the value of the home was $49,270 according to the Lake County Auditor’s Office.

 The library investigated possible funding sources – including reaching out to the state – to help pay for renovations, but none were found.
 Ultimately, it was deemed cost-prohibitive to renovate the building.